Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

 \subsection{A. Integration and Checks}

-First we give the results for the loop correction functions $\mathcal{I}^{(3)}$ given in Eq.~(6) and (7) in the paper.
+The loop correction functions $\mathcal{I}^{(3)}$ are given in Eq.~(6) and (7) in the paper.
 We compute integrals numerically at a special kinematic point $s_{12}=s_{23}=s_{13}=-2$, using packages FIESTA \cite{Smirnov:2015mct} and pySecDec \cite{Borowka:2017idc}.
-The $N_c$-leading results of $\mathcal{O}_{2,3}$ are calculated up to $\epsilon^0$ in Table~\ref{tab:numres}, while the $N_c$-subleading result for $\mathcal{O}_{2}$ ($\mathcal{O}_{3}$ has no $N_c$-subleading contribution) is presented up to $\epsilon^{-1}$ in Table~\ref{tab:numres_np}.
-We point out that, with the improvement from UT-like integrals, the non-planar integrations are still quite non-trivial, taking about $O(10^5)$ core hours to get the current precision.
+Both the $N_c$-leading results of $\mathcal{O}_{2,3}$ and the $N_c$-subleading result for $\mathcal{O}_{2}$ ($\mathcal{O}_{3}$ has no $N_c$-subleading contribution) are calculated up to $\epsilon^0$, shown in Table~\ref{tab:numres} and Table~\ref{tab:numres_np}, respectively.
+We point out that the computation of non-planar integrations are quite involved, taking about $10^7$ core hours to get the current precision, even with the improvement by using uniformly transcendental representation.

-To confirm the correctness of the aforementioned numerical data, we compare our result with predictions from universal IR structures and the known planar finite remainder.
+Given the numerical data, we compare them with the universal IR structures and the known planar finite remainder.
 We begin with the planar part.
-The planar IR divergent part can be captured by the BDS ansatz as
+The planar IR divergent part can be captured by the BDS ansatz \cite{Bern:2005iz}:

 where

 with (see \cite{Spradlin:2008uu})